Trip to Ajanta & Ellora Caves

 Within 30 mins drive from Ajanta Caves Parking Space, there is Ajanta Viewpoint.
 The view of the caves of Ajanta lining the dry gorge from this point is astounding.
 The same panorama teems with an abundance of greenery covering the hills dotted with waterfalls during the monsoons.
 The river flowing through the gorge at the foot of the caves is called Waghora for the plenty of tigers that roamed around the river (Wagh means Tiger) in ancient times.

-Earlier tourists used to walk from Ajanta Viewpoint to the caves but due to few wild animals sighted around in the walking path in the past few years.
+Earlier, tourists used to walk from Ajanta Viewpoint to the caves, but due to few wild animals sighted around in the walking path in the past few years.
 This route is not used anymore.

 Himroo Fabrics/Factory: Offbeat Attraction in Aurangabad

 Himroo is a fabric made of silk and cotton, which is grown locally in Aurangabad.
 Himroo was brought to Aurangabad in the reign of Mohammad Tughlaq, when he had shifted his capital from Delhi to Daulatabad, Aurangabad.
-The word himroo originated from the Persian word Hum-ruh which means 'similar'.
-Himroo is a replication of Kinkhwab, which was woven with pure gold and silver threads in the olden days, and was meant for the royal families.
+The word himroo originated from the Persian word Hum-ruh, which means 'similar'.
+Himroo is a replication of Kinkhwab, which was woven with pure gold and silver threads in the olden days and was meant for the royal families.

 Himroo uses Persian designs and is very characteristic and distinctive in appearance.
 Himroo from Aurangabad is in demand for its unique style and design.
 Some historians believe that Himroo was the innovation of local craftsmen with very little Persian influence.
-Himroo is woven near Delhi Gate and Zaffar Gate neighbourhood in Aurangabad.
+Himroo is woven near Delhi Gate and Zaffar Gate neighbourhoods in Aurangabad.

 With basic training, modernized tools and equipment as well as meticulous planning, Aurangabad’s weavers too can diversify and reclaim the market.
 However, a true lover of the art continues to insist on the woven magic created by human hands.